Modesto, California: Music and performing arts

 The Modesto Symphony Orchestra, which finds its home at the Gallo Center, held their first performance when Modesto had a population of 17,000 in 1931 and continues to be a staple in the community.
-Not to be outdone by the Symphony, MoBand (Modesto Band of Stanislaus County), established in 1919, is one of the oldest, continuously performing bands in the U.S. The group performs a free 6-week summer concert-in-the-park series with its 130 volunteer musicians.
+Not to be outdone by the Symphony, MoBand (Modesto Band of Stanislaus County), established in 1919, is one of the oldest continuously performing bands in the U.S. The group performs a free 6-week summer concerts-in-the-park series with its 130 volunteer musicians.

 Modesto is also home to Townsend Opera, founded in 1983 by the late Modesto-born opera singer Buck Townsend, and Modesto Performing Arts, as well as the Gallo Center for the Arts.
 Modesto is also home to the area's leading professional ballet company, Central West Ballet.

 The Mexican culture and traditions are displayed by the Ballet Folklorico Group "Casa Cultural Tradiciones".
 Folklorico groups are often at Modesto events, sharing their culture with traditional dance and colorful attire.

-The MAMA, Modesto Area Music Awards are held each October.
+The Modesto Area Music Awards (MAMA) are held each October.
 Local radio stations and promoters nominate local bands and voting happens online.
-There is a black tie ceremony and trophies are given to winners in multiple categories.
+There is a black-tie ceremony and trophies are given to winners in multiple categories.
 A lifetime achievement award is also presented.
-The MAMA’s were created by Chris Murphy and Chris Ricci to support and encourage local musicians.
+The MAMAs were created by Chris Murphy and Chris Ricci to support and encourage local musicians.

-Historical places
+Historic places

 McHenry Mansion

 The McHenry Mansion is a restored historic home located at Fifteenth and I Streets.
-The McHenry family built the house in 1883 after the patriarch of the family, Oramil McHenry, left twenty thousand dollars in his will.
+The McHenry family built the house in 1883 after the patriarch of the family, Oramil McHenry, left $20,000 in his will.
 The mansion was listed on the National Register of Historic Places (NRHP) in 1978.

+Graceada Park

+Graceada Park is an urban park north of Needham Avenue and was recognized as a historic landmark by the City of Modesto Landmark Preservation Commission in 1998.